Stove wars: Republican-controlled House takes up bills to protect gas stoves

 An Energy Department spokeswoman said the proposed rule is “intended for nothing more than increasing energy efficiency and promoting innovation, without sacrificing the reliability and performance that Americans have come to expect.''

+The White House said the administration “has been clear that it does not support any attempt to ban the use of gas stoves.''

-Eliminating the energy efficiency rule would “deny the American people the savings that come with having more efficient new appliances on the market when they choose to replace an existing appliance,'' the White House said, while approval of the other bill “would undermine science-based Consumer Product Safety Commission decision-making.''
+Eliminating the energy efficiency rule would “deny the American people the savings that come with having more efficient new appliances on the market when they choose to replace an existing appliance,'' the White House said in a statement, while approval of the other bill “would undermine science-based Consumer Product Safety Commission decision-making.''

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.